ncharchenko/Azure-ML-Engineer-Nanodegree-Capstone/starter_file/README.md

 ## Dataset

 ### Overview
-The dataset I am using is a collection of match data as well as compiled statistics courtesy of Tim "Magic" Sevenhuysen of Oracle's Elixir.
+The dataset I am using is a collection of match data as well as compiled statistics courtesy of Tim "Magic" Sevenhuysen of Oracle's Elixir [can be accessed here](https://oracleselixir-downloadable-match-data.s3-us-west-2.amazonaws.com/2020_LoL_esports_match_data_from_OraclesElixir_20210115.csv).
 The dataset comprises of stats for not only teams, but also the individual players on each team.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.